 Tongan seasonal workers (from left) Akosita Fuapau, Selina Malupo and Teuila Teu pack apples at a Richmond packhouse in 2008.
 Workers from Tonga and Vanuatu had arrived in Motueka and Riwaka under a government scheme.
-Orchardists have long struggled to get reliable seasonable labour, as backpackers often only worked for a month, and all workers had to be trained.
-Under the government scheme Pacific Island workers stayed in the region for five-and-a-half months, allowing them to earn money that they would not be able to earn at home, and providing employers with certainty about their labour supply.
+Orchardists have long struggled to get reliable seasonal labour, as backpackers often only worked for a month, and all workers had to be trained.
+Under the government scheme Pacific Island workers worked in the region for five-and-a-half months, earning more money than they could make at home, and giving employers a reliable labour supply.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.